||Santa Barbara, CA|

 Before the eighties, the lower part of State Street at the 300 block actually used to run through the 101 Freeway and travelers would have to stop on the freeway at a traffic light!
 It was a seedy area.
 Although State Street is no longer very seedy in any areas, there is a large homeless population, mostly around the pier, the 500 block, and the 1100 and 1200 block.

-The lower part of State St now passes under the freeway and leads to the pier, Stearns Wharf.
-The train station is located near the freeway underpass.
+The lower part of State Street now passes under the freeway and leads to the pier, Stearns Wharf.
+The Amtrak train station is located near the freeway underpass.
 Behind the train station, check out the giant Moreton Bay Fig tree.
+Next to the train station is the top-rate MOXI, a museum of discovery for kids.
+For adults there is the Reagan Ranch Center, just north of the train station- only for diehard Ronald Reagan fans.
+Across State Street from the train station is a hip area of wine bars, art, ivy-covered walls, and sunny patios called the Funk Zone- don't miss it!
 South of the train station there are some shops where you can rent surries to bike along West Beach Boardwalk and Cabrillo Bike Path.